Dr Andrew Ang

-Dr Ang one of the key CIs responsible for ARC Training Centre in Surface Engineering for Advanced Materials (SEAM), led by Distinguished Professor Chris Berndt, to deliver commercial benefits for industry.
+Dr Ang one of the founding CIs responsible for ARC Training Centre in Surface Engineering for Advanced Materials (SEAM), together with Distinguished Professor Chris Berndt, to deliver commercial benefits for industry.
 With funding in excess of $9.5 million, it constitutes one of the largest training centres of its kind in Australia.
 He is also a CI of the ARC Training Centre for Innovative BioEngineering (2018-2023) and ARC Training Centre for Biofilm Research (2023-2028) and a CI for ARC Discovery Project on multifuncational high entropy alloy (HEA) coatings.
-Andrew is a federal council member of the Australian Ceramic Society and a certified materials professional of Materials Australia.
+Andrew is a federal council member/ treasurer of the Australian Ceramic Society and a certified materials professional of Materials Australia.
 He is on the ASM TSS sub-committee member for Accepted Practices and also been on ‘Best Paper Judging Panel’ for the JTST since 2016.

 Nanostructured Materials; Materials Characterisation; Thermal Spray and Laser Processing; Surface Engineering; Additive and Near Net Shape Manufacturing